aaps/MCmotions/README.md

 #NEW:

-* (first) Implement negative stair corner.
+* Implement negative stair corner.

-* (second) More cleaning up of the code.
+* More cleaning up of the code.

-* (third) Add option for more agressive neighbor face removal.
+* Add option for more agressive neighbor face removal.

-* (third and a half) Even more refactoring ! things are getting somewhat messy.
+* Even more refactoring ! things are getting somewhat messy.

-* will user the new 1.9 minecraft map format.
+* will use the new 1.9 minecraft map format.

 #ToDo:
 * more cleaning

 * coloborate/dev some on MCprep to get it to do textures, so i dont have to.

-* update this readme to include all the changes
+* update this readme to include all the changes ##

 * lets see if i can implement the fences.

-* implement wheat type blocks
+* implement wheat type blocks #

 * implement buttons and lavers

 * implement the right doors shapes and positions.

-* fix the info.py since it is still usig the old chunkparser.
+* fix the info.py since it is still usig the old chunkparser. (done)

-* implement a better uuid to username resolver.
+* implement a better uuid to username resolver. ###

-* getting the recorder proxy to also have a persistent world name/numer to give to every chunk, so we can say what chunk belongs to what world !
+* getting the recorder proxy to also have a persistent world name/numer to give to every chunk, so we can say what chunk belongs to what world ! (done)

 * make a fresh branch for all of this. (something that ask for warm weather)